sweigmann/dfir-infrastructure/README.md

 1. Set up your internal gateway to forward requests for your internal DFIR DNS zone (example: `incident-responders.org`) to the KVM machine
 1. Clone this repository
 1. Adapt `terraform.tfvars` according to your needs
+1. Configure your cases in `cases.auto.tfvars`
 1. `tofu init && tofu plan && tofu apply`
 1. URLs and other means how to access your infrastructure will be displayed after the infrastructure was spawned.
+1. Adding and deleting case records from `cases.auto.tfvars` and then executing `tofu plan && tofu apply` will remove and add case infrastructure as indicated.

 ## Further Development